choyoon88/pp2-spinner-wheel/README.md

 ## Spinner

 When the user clicks 'spin', the spinner wheel will spin to a random number of angles for 3 seconds.
-The cone that the arrow touches will be selected and the selected input text will automatically show up after the statement 'I will...'.
+The selected text depends on the angle of the cone, but for the users perspective the cone that the arrow touches will be selected.
+The text on the selected cone will automatically show up after the statement 'I will...'.

 User can create a sentence by clicking the spin three times and once the last spin is done, an alert message will show up with the finished sentence.